 - InfoScale Enterprise is installed and a cluster is configured at the secondary site.
-Ensure that the name assigned to the secondary site cluster is different than the name assigned to the primary site cluster. - Your application or server role is configured for HA at the primary site and all required services are running at the primary site. - The clusters taking part in the DR configuration should have distinct names. - Enough free disk space is available at the secondary site to duplicate the storage configuration at the primary site. - Global Cluster Option (GCO) is installed at the primary and secondary site, and one static IP address is available at each site for configuring GCO. - For IPv4 networks, static IP addresses are available to enter for the following (for IPv6, they are generated during configuration): - For Exchange 2007, one static IP address per application service group to be cloned. - One static IP address at each site for configuring GCO. - If using Volume Replicator for replication, a minimum of one static IP address per site for each application instance running in the cluster. - The service group to be cloned can use either IPv4 IP addresses or IPv6 addresses but not a mixture of both.
+Ensure that the name assigned to the secondary site cluster is different than the name assigned to the primary site cluster. - Your application or server role is configured for HA at the primary site and all required services are running at the primary site. - The clusters taking part in the DR configuration should have distinct names. - Enough free disk space is available at the secondary site to duplicate the storage configuration at the primary site. - Global Cluster Option (GCO) is installed at the primary and secondary site, and one static IP address is available at each site for configuring GCO. - For IPv4 networks, static IP addresses are available to enter for the following (for IPv6, they are generated during configuration): - One static IP address at each site for configuring GCO. - If using Volume Replicator for replication, a minimum of one static IP address per site for each application instance running in the cluster. - The service group to be cloned can use either IPv4 IP addresses or IPv6 addresses but not a mixture of both. - To configure IPv6 settings, the wizard must be launched from a system on which the IPv6 stack is installed.

-- To configure IPv6 settings, the wizard must be launched from a system on which the IPv6 stack is installed. - For Volume Replicator replication, the service group to be cloned cannot contain a child service group. - A VCS user is configured with the same name and privileges in each cluster. - If a firewall exists between the wizard and any systems it needs access to, the firewall is set to allow both ingoing and outgoing TCP requests on port 7419.
+- For Volume Replicator replication, the service group to be cloned cannot contain a child service group. - A VCS user is configured with the same name and privileges in each cluster. - If a firewall exists between the wizard and any systems it needs access to, the firewall is set to allow both ingoing and outgoing TCP requests on port 7419.